Rafael Fiziev

-Rafael Fiziev (born March 5, 1993) is an Azerbaijani professional mixed martial artist and Muay Thai fighter.
+Rafael Fiziev (born March 5, 1993) is an Azerbaijani professional mixed martial artist and former Muay Thai fighter.
 He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).
-As of November 18, 2025, he is #9 in the UFC lightweight rankings.
+As of September 5, 2026, he is #12 in the Meta UFC lightweight rankings.

 Early life

 Fiziev was born in Korday, Kazakhstan, to an Azerbaijani father who was an undercover police officer and a Russian mother.
 When he was a child, Fiziev's family moved to Bishkek, Kyrgyzstan.

 When he was a child, Fiziev's father bought him and his cousins boxing gloves and told them to spar.
 Initially, he did not enjoy sparring, and it was not until he changed schools that Fiziev took up Muay Thai at the age of 11 due to being bullied.
 While he concentrated on Muay Thai growing up, he also took up several other combat sports including combat sambo, boxing, Jiu Jitsu, and wrestling.
 When switching from Muay Thai to MMA, he says learning the grappling was the toughest part but his striking and standup required adjusting as well.

 Fiziev worked as an undercover police officer but resigned after realising he would not make it to the level he wanted to.
 As a poor Muay Thai fighter in Thailand, he would attend Buddhist temples to survive off of bananas and pineapples.